julien-poivret/SSH_basic/README.md

 ```
 ******************************************************************************

-* For checking all open port of your network:
+* For checking all open ports of your network:
   * install nmap:
   ```
   $ sudo apt install nmap